Lupe zum Vergrößern des Bildes

 CONSORTIUM SIZE AND DIVERSITY

 The ELBS network currently consists of more than 70 member institutions with more joining each year.
-About two thirds of our members are academic institutions or university hospitals; one third represents industry partners spread across biotech, device manufacturers, diagnostic companies, standard providers, and pharmaceutical companies.
-The ELBS member institutions also span across three continents (Asia, Europe, USA), the majority of members being located across the European continent.
+About two thirds of our members are academic institutions or university hospitals; one third represent industry partners spread across biotech, device manufacturers, diagnostic companies, standard providers and pharmaceutical companies.
+The ELBS member institutions also span three continents (Asia, Europe, USA), the majority of members being located in Europe.

 HARMONIZATION AND STANDARDIZATION

-In order to work towards robust LB test, that are applicable in a clinical setting, standardization and harmonization of pre-analytical as well as analytical parameters are essential.
+In order to work towards robust LB tests that are applicable in a clinical setting, standardization and harmonization of preanalytical as well as analytical parameters are essential.
 One valuable approach to achieve such harmonization is the formulation of specific guidelines.
-Another is performing actual wet-lab work including ring-experiments and technology benchmarking.
+Another is performing actual wet lab work including ring experiments and technology benchmarking.
 The ELBS includes both complementary approaches in its activity profile.

 COMPLEMENTARY FOCUS AREAS BY DIFFERENT WORKING GROUPS

-In order to move the field of LB forward and in line with our holistic approach, the ELBS consists of distinct working groups that combine specific areas of expertise.
-The working groups are Dissemination & Education, Clinical, Technology, and Regulatory Issues.
-Each WG is chaired by a steering committee of 2 – 4 members that drive the activity of the network in their specific area of expertise.
+In order to move the field of LB forward and in line with our holistic approach, the ELBS consists of distinct working groups that combine specific areas of expertize.
+The working groups (WGs) are Dissemination & Education, Clinical, Technology, and Regulatory Issues.
+Each WG is chaired by a steering committee of 2 – 4 members that drive the activity of the network in their specific area of expertize.
 More information on the WGs can be found under the respective links below.

 WORKING GROUPS